MLH-Fellowship/ttp-team-6/README.md

 ## Acknowledgements

-Thanks to MLH Fellowship for giving us the opportunity to work on this project, and thanks to [cobidev](https://github.com/cobidev) for providing some inspiration towards our minimalist portfolio design
+Thanks to MLH Fellowship for giving us the opportunity to work on this project, and thanks to [cobidev](https://github.com/cobidev) for providing some inspiration towards our minimalist portfolio design.